crownstone/bluenet/docs/INSTALL.md

 ## Summary

-For your convenience, most commands, can be run from the build directory.
-To upload everything, you will for now need the following series of commands.
+All build specific commands should be run from the target directory, while non-build specific commands can be run from the build directory.
+To write everything, for now you will need the following series of commands.

     cd build
     make erase
+    make write_softdevice
+    cd default
-    make write_hw_version
+    make write_board_version
-    make softdevice
+    make write_application
-    make upload_bootloader
+    make write_bootloader_settings
+    cd bootloader
-    make upload_bootloader_settings
+    make write_bootloader
     make write_bootloader_address
-    make upload

-If the dust settles we might have one single `make upload_all` command as well.
+If the dust settles we might have one single `make write_all` command as well.
 Keep tight. :-)

 ## Debug